amplication/docs/docs/premium-features/custom-types-and-actions.md

 ## Actions

 Actions represent the API endpoints that define the operations available in your application.
-They specify the HTTP methods, paths, input, and output data structures for each endpoint.
+They specify the HTTP verbs, routes, input, and output data structures for each endpoint.

 Actions use DTOs to define their input and output data.
 Each Action can have a request DTO (for input) and a response DTO (for output).
 Amplication generates built-in Actions based on your application's entities for CRUD operations, but you can also create custom Actions to implement specific functionality.

 :::note
-The generated Amplication service has support for HTTP mode only.
-Our [HTTPs plugin](https://amplication.com/plugins/transport-https) adds support for HTTPS mode and TLS termination at the app level.
+By default, the generated Amplication service exposes its endpoints over HTTP to allow HTTPS termination at a higher level (like an API Gateway, etc.).
+However, our [HTTPs plugin](https://amplication.com/plugins/transport-https) adds support for HTTPS mode and TLS termination at the app level.
 :::

 ### Create Action